craftwar/obs-studio/craftwar.obs_updater/ReadMe.txt

 "update and run OBS-blend.cmd"
-	to update and start OBS (for general users, same as official OBS, no extra CPU optimization,  include most OBS plugins ex: obs-browser)
+	to update and start OBS (for general users, same as official OBS, no extra CPU optimization,  include most OBS plugins ex: obs-browser) suitable for 90%+ usage
 "update and run OBS.cmd"
-	to update and start OBS (debloated version, it detects INTEL/AMD CPU automatically and downloads CPU specific version, not for old computers)
+	to update and start OBS (debloated version, it detects INTEL/AMD CPU automatically and downloads CPU specific version, crash or close on old computers)
 "get obs-text.cmd"
 	download obs-text.dll only (put updater in OBS root directory) "get obs-text -CPU.cmd"